 You Need a Budget, also known as YNAB, is a popular budgeting program that brings the envelope method into the digital age.

-YNAB is based on four rules that many followers say has helped them stop living paycheck to paycheck by spending less money than they earn every single month.
+YNAB is based on four rules that have helped many subscribers stop living paycheck to paycheck and spend less money than they earn every single month.

 In fact, YNAB claims that new budgeters save an average of more than $6,000 in their first year with the program.